romii0x/zknote/docs/SECURITY.md

 Offending clients can be temporarily banned.

+### ✅ Optional Passphrase-Based Encryption
+Allows users to set a custom password to derive the encryption key.

+Enhances security for users who prefer memorized secrets over URL fragments.

 ## ⚠️ Planned / In Progress
-### ⚠️ Optional Passphrase-Based Encryption
-Will allow users to set a custom password to derive the encryption key.

-Enhances security for users who prefer memorized secrets over URL fragments.

 ### ⚠️ HTTPS Redirect
 For self-hosted deployments without a proxy, a redirect to HTTPS will be added